Try these refreshing cool drinks for warm Tucson days

 Not all the memories were so lovely, though.
 As a teenager, I sometimes spent a week or more with my friend during haying season — invariably, the hottest days of the Michigan summer.
 Our job each day was to “tuck string” — that is, to walk behind the baling machine driven by her brother, check that the ties on each bale were secure, and then to bounce the 70-pound rectangular bales on our thighs to boost them onto the wagon that would carry them to the barn.

 It was hot, dusty work.
 By the end of the afternoon, my thighs would be scratched bloody from bouncing those bales.
 My back, arms and shoulders would be as weak as water.
-My clothes would be stiff with dried sweat.
-I think that was easily the hardest physical work I’ve ever done.
 A quick shower, some clean clothes and an early supper, and I was out like a light until the next morning.

 Something else sticks in my memory about those long haying days.
 Sometime around mid-afternoon, my friend’s mom or older sister would come bouncing into the field in an old pickup truck.